netlify/netlify-identity-widget/CONTRIBUTING.md

 ## License

-By contributing to Netlify Identity, you agree that your contributions will be licensed under its [MIT license](LICENSE).
+By contributing to Netlify Identity Widget, you agree that your contributions will be licensed under its [MIT license](LICENSE).